 Advanced Radon Technologies recommends that all homebuyers run a radon test as part of their home inspection.
-Even new construction houses many have very elevated levels of radon.
+Even new construction houses may have very elevated levels of radon.
 ART suggests that all realtors have their clients sign a radon specific disclosure form.
-This will protect you if a issue arises later.
+This will protect you if an issue arises later.
 In the near future almost all house transactions will have radon testing as a part of the sale, the more prepared you and your client the more smoothly the whole process will be.
+Get to know your local radon testers and mitigation firms so you can advise your clients.

+Advanced Radon Technologies recommends that all home sellers be aware that a radon test may be conducted in the sale of their house and that 60% to 80% in the Inland Northwest are above the US EPA action level of 4 pCi/L. Radon is easy to repair, takes one day and most cost between $1800 and $2300.
+If the home seller is prepared and a test is conducted and fails, no hidden costs “come out of the blue.”
 Get to know you local radon testers and mitigation firms so you can advise your clients.

-Advanced Radon Technologies recommends that all home sellers be aware that a radon test may be conducted in the sale of their house and that 60% to 80% in the Inland Northwest are above the US EPA action level of 4 pCi/L. Radon is easy to repair, takes one day and most cost between $1200 and $1700.
-If the home seller is prepared and a test is conducted and fails no hidden costs “come out of the blue” Get to know you local radon testers and mitigation firms so you can advise your clients.

 How Does Radon Testing Work?

 Radon testing is becoming more common during Real Estate transactions in the Inland Northwest.
 In the near future, Radon testing will be completed in virtually all real estate transactions.
 Radon testing in real estate is far more common in many cities not far from Spokane and Coeur d’ Alene.
 Portland OR and Butte, MT already conduct radon tests in almost all real estate transactions, and it will happen in Spokane and Coeur d’ Alene in the next few years.